Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 Some exploring, weird tentacle creatures and an outpost with weird guards and some spider friends.\
 Another mage with annoying mist makes it time to retreat and regroup

+## Session 37 - 06/11/2023
+Another attempt at overpowering the mage results in 2 friendly deaths.

+## Session 38 - 20/11/2023
+Some more killing, and some new friends.

 ## Party fund
 | | |